Arctic National Wildlife Refuge

 Snowy owls are well-adapted for life in the Arctic Circle.
 Their thick white plumage and heavily feathered talons help them blend in to an icy environment and provide enough warmth to survive the intense cold.
 They spend most of their time on the ground, where they build and hide their nests with tundra plants and grasses.
 A nomadic species, they can be found ranging far south of their Arctic tundra home during summer months as they look for prey.

-On November 13, 2013, Senators Maria Cantwell (D-WA) and Mark Kirk (R-IL) introduced legislation (S. 1695) to permanently protect the Arctic National Wildlife Refuge (NWR) by designating its coastal plain as Wilderness.
+On January 9, 2015, Rep. Jared Huffman (D-CA) introduced the Udall-Eisenhower Arctic Wilderness Act (H.R.
+239) to permanently protect the Arctic National Wildlife Refuge by designating its coastal plain as Wilderness.
 Designating an area as Wilderness is something that only Congress can do.
 Wilderness designation is the highest level of protection to land or water in the United States – and indeed, the world.
-If this legislation and its companion in the House were to pass and become law, the coastal plain of the Arctic NWR would be permanently protected and drilling for oil and gas – an ongoing debate for over three decades – would be off the table for good.
+If this legislation were to pass and become law, the coastal plain of the Arctic National Wildlife Refuge would be permanently protected and drilling for oil and gas – an ongoing debate for over three decades – would be off the table for good.

 The Arctic Coastal Plain: Where Wildlife and Oil Do Not Mix